DanielYehezkely/world-population-JS/README.md

 # World Population Web App <img src="./assets/icons/earth.ico" alt="Icon" width="26">

 Welcome to the World Population Web App!
 This JavaScript-based application is designed to help users explore population data from around the world.
-Built on the module design pattern, it provides an intuitive interface for visualizing population statistics by continent, country, and city.
+Built on the module design pattern, it provides an intuitive interface for visualizing population statistics by continent, country, and city..

 ![Demo](./assets/video/world-population-gif.gif)